 This Spinach Quiche Lorraine is simple yet elegant, and truly one of our favourite treats in my home.
 It makes a great breakfast, lunch or even dinner!

-I love prepping this recipe in advance for breakfast during the week (it stores great in the fridge).
+I love prepping this recipe in advance for breakfast during the week (it stores great in the fridge) or for easy breakfasts all weekend long.
 I lightened it up from a traditional quiche with using a lighter cream, and added spinach (traditional Quiche Lorraine doesn’t have spinach in it) but aside from that, it’s the real-deal in all of its rich glory!

 It’s safe to say that I’m a really healthy eater.
 But there are times when I choose to indulge, and when I do, it has to be worth it.
 This quiche falls into this category!
 It brings me back to days in France spent with my mom, and is such a simple yet elegant dish.
 I added thick high quality bacon in this version but of course, you can remove and make it vegetarian.